Administrative Staff

 Neil Richardson

 Neil Richardson grew up in Santa Clara, California and is a graduate of Humboldt State University with a B.S. in Environmental Management and Protection/Environmental Education and Interpretation.
 He received training in project WET and Project Learning Tree and served as a Project Learning Tree coordinator at local schools.
 As an Environmental Education Program Designer he created curriculum for 5th grade students and taught in a variety of habitats.
 As a Program Coordinator with Wetlands on Wheels he worked in the field and classroom to provide hands - on activities about wetland ecosystems for 5th grade students.
 He has also worked at camp Galileo as an instructor and program director.
 He enjoys gardening, cycling and exploring remote places.
 He has a talent for building and fixing things from cars to computers.
 He loves riding motorcycles and bicycles and has ridden from Baja California to the Arctic Ocean.
-He is returning to San Mateo Outdoor Education for his ninth year.
+He is returning to San Mateo Outdoor Education for his 11th year.
 Through his work as the SMOE garden coordinator he has transformed the space into a rich educational environment.
-Neil’s nature name at outdoor education is nEel.
+It has been said that Neil shares no less than 50% of his DNA with bananas.

 Ziggy Bates | Naturalist/Village Leader